-3.1.3.2 Fastener type, size, and load capacity shall be listed in the ICF system evaluation report.
+3.1.3.1 Fastener type, size, and load capacity shall be listed in the ICF system evaluation report.
 Capacities shall be adjusted in accordance with IR A-5 Section 4.2 when applicable.

-3.1.3.3 Fastener spacing in both the vertical and horizontal directions shall comply with ASTM C1063 Sections 7.9, 7.10.1.1, and 7.10.2.2.
+3.1.3.2 Fastener type and spacing in both the vertical and horizontal directions for lath and plaster systems shall comply with ASTM C1063.